 NGC 1252

-NGC 1252 is a metal-poor, open cluster remnant located in the constellation Horologium, containing around 20 stars.
-It was discovered in 1834 by John Herschel.
-It was described by John Louis Emil Dreyer as an 8th-magnitude star surrounded by a group of 18 or 20 stars.
+NGC 1252 is a metal-poor, possible open cluster or open cluster remnant located in the constellation Horologium, containing around 20 stars.
+Discovered in 1834 by John Herschel, it was described by John Louis Emil Dreyer as an 8th-magnitude star surrounded by a group of 18 or 20 stars.
 Stars TW Horologii and HD 20286 were once considered to be part of NGC 1252, but this is now not likely.
-Due to the nature of the object, it has been given different classifications: according to Bouchet & Thé (1983), it is an open cluster at around 500 million years old located 470 parsecs away, with a diameter of 8 parsecs, while Baumgardt (1998) found it to be an asterism.
-Pavani, Bica, and Dutra et al. (2001) put the age at 3 billion years old and distance at 1,000 parsecs.
-It is also approximately 900 parsecs below the galactic disc.
+Due to the nature of the object, it has been given different classifications: according to Bouchet & Thé (1983), it is an open cluster at around 500 million years old located 470 parsecs (1,500 ly) away, with a diameter of 8 parsecs (26 ly), while Baumgardt (1998) found it to be an asterism.
+Pavani, Bica, and Dutra et al. (2001) put the age at 3 billion years old and distance at 1,000 parsecs (3,300 ly).
+It is also approximately 900 parsecs (2,900 ly) below the galactic disc.
 Two structures are located nearby: the Tucana-Horologium association and the Hyades Stream.
+This proximity is the cause of the debate over NGC 1252's nature.

 More Images: